Salt evaporation pond: Marine salterns in the Middle Ages

-Outside France, medieval salterns are widely attested: in England, the Domesday Book (1086) records over 1,195 “salinae,” mostly on the south and east coasts.
-In Portugal, a 959 donation charter by Countess Mumadona Dias mentions lands “in Alavario et salinas” at Aveiro, indicating early-medieval salt pans on the Ria de Aveiro.
+Salterns are recorded elsewhere in medieval Europe.
+The Domesday Book of 1086 lists more than 1,195 salinae in England, mostly on the southern and eastern coasts.
+In Portugal, a donation charter of 959 issued by Countess Mumadona Dias refers to land in Alavario et salinas, an early reference to salt pans on the Ria de Aveiro.

-From early modern reorganization to industrialization
+Early modern period and industrialisation

-After the Middle Ages, European saltmaking saw both the expansion of coastal solar salterns and the rationalization of inland brine works.
-In the northern Adriatic, the Piran/Sečovlje system was reorganised under Venetian rule (regular sequences of evaporation and crystallisation basins) and, during a 15th-century wave of salt-pan destructions elsewhere, Piran's pans remained active and entered a prolonged “golden age.”
+After the Middle Ages, coastal solar salterns expanded while inland brine works were reorganised along more industrial lines.
+In the northern Adriatic, the pans of Piran and Sečovlje were laid out under Venetian rule as regular sequences of evaporation and crystallisation basins, and remained in production through the 15th century, when salt pans were being destroyed elsewhere in the region.